 The intake appointment for group is $150.
 This covers a full 50-minute session in which we will identify what you’re struggling with, determine your goals for treatment, and decide if group is the right fit for you.

-Groups are 50 minutes in length, and the cost is $50 per group.
+Group sessions are 50 minutes in length, and the cost is $50 per session.